 The global COVID-19 pandemic has certainly made job search trickier than it already is.

-If you are looking for a new job during this chaotic period, here’s a master list of top job hunting tips to maximize your chances of a job offer.
+If you are looking for a new job during this chaotic period as things start to ease up, here’s a master list of top job hunting tips to maximize your chances of a job offer.

 Best of luck!